-When the sandy beaches and swooping pelicans lose their allure, here are some of my favorite things to do:
+When the sandy beaches and swooping pelicans lose their summertime allure, here are some favorite things to do:

 Kayaking Ecotours.
 Set sail with Kitty Hawk Watersports on six different tours (all regulated to ensure social distancing) suited to families.
-There’s the Alligator River National Wildlife Refuge Tour, home to black bears, alligators, bobcats and wonderful things like that, and the Dolphin Tour usually done aboard a larger boat.
+There’s the Alligator River National Wildlife Refuge Tour, home to black bears, alligators and bobcats and the Dolphin Tour usually done aboard a larger boat.

-Many rental houses come stocked with beginner fishing gear.
-But if you want a sure catch, fish on the Crystal Dawn with the whole family.
+Fishers who want a sure catch should book the Crystal Dawn with the whole family.
 The lively mate makes sure you bait the hook safely and cast your rod expertly.
-Bring a family cooler if you want to keep your fish — many restaurants will cook them for you.
-Enjoy, but bring sun block.

-Explore the Elizabethan Gardens and stroll beautifully laid out walkways through all kinds of dramatic statuary, many of which actually go back to Renaissance Italy.
+Beach haters have other unusual options to stay busy on OBX.
+Explore the Elizabethan Gardens on Roanoke Island and stroll beautifully laid out walkways through all kinds of dramatic statues, many of which actually go back to Renaissance Italy.
 The Shakespearean herb garden, for example, contains plants mentioned in the Bard’s great works.
-When the COVID-19 pandemic is under control, expect the return of special programs including children’s workshops.

 Outer Banks Environmental Preserves for Rainy or Any Day

-Put Pea Island & Alligator River National Wildlife Refuges, accessed by trail markers Cape Hatteras National Seashore on your list.
-When all facilities are open, children can work with park rangers to unroll a seine net which drags the bottom of Albermarle Sound.
+Put Pea Island & Alligator River National Wildlife Refuges, accessed by trail markers from Cape Hatteras National Seashore, on your list.
+Children can work with park rangers to unroll a seine net which drags the bottom of Albermarle Sound.
 The Visitors Centers also provide virtual tours by cellphone so that families can learn about wildlife like turtles, bears, and red wolves through ranger talks and “safaris.”

 The Nags Head Woods Ecological Preserve is a tiny gem of Southern mystique, a carefully conserved swamp and marsh zone.
-Stroll the boardwalk to hear the gurgling sounds of plantlife decay; that turns the water such a deep shade of tea brown.
+Stroll the boardwalk to hear the gurgling sounds of plantlife decay.
+The decay turns the water such a creepy deep shade of tea brown.
 It rains a lot on the Outer Banks and this is one of those places that thrives in the weather.

 The Audobon Center at Pine Island, off Corolla, is a 2,600-acre sanctuary known for its birds, upland maritime forest and wildlife; all framed by a classic hunting club preserved since 1913.

 Go dune bashing at Jockey’s Ridge State Park.
 Jockey’s Ridge is the tallest active sand dune in the eastern U.S. and the most striking in an area characterized by sand dunes.
 How high is high?
 About 100 feet — or in more vivid terms — 6 million dump-truckloads.
-Check if facilities for kite flying, sand boarding or hang gliding are open; you can take lessons there and do your own Wright Brothers thing.
+Check if facilities for kite flying, sand boarding or hang gliding are open.
+If so, take lessons there and do your own Wright Brothers thing.
 Plus there’s a boardwalk and good access to soundside swimming if you don’t want to get sandy.

 Ocracoke’s Old-Fashioned Charm

-The ferry follows the arc of the lovely coast, and once on the island, the 12-mile drive to the village of Ocracoke (oak-ra-coke) passes through classic marshland, dunes and rugged, vast stretches of beach.
-Crowded in the summer, the island is a haven for travelers and hippies seeking tranquility and “coziness” in the fall.
-It’s possible to see the entire village by foot.
+The ferry follows the arc of the lovely coast.
+Once on the island, the 12-mile drive to the village of Ocracoke (oak-ra-coke) passes through classic marshland, dunes and rugged, vast stretches of beach.
+Crowded in the summer, the island is a haven for travelers and hippies seeking tranquility and “coziness” in the spring or fall.
 There are accommodations for longer stays, but Ocracoke makes an ideal full day trip from Nag’s Head.

-Ocracoke has some surprisingly good shops for sun and surf gear, some galleries and a few handicrafts stores, plus food trucks typically serving Mexican fast food fare.
+Ocracoke has some surprisingly good shops for sun and surf gear, some galleries and a few handicrafts stores.
+Food trucks typically serve Mexican fast food fare.
 Look around for signs of pirates, as this town is said to be the long-ago home of the infamous Blackbeard.
 Ferries are free (except for a few) in North Carolina; check schedules at 800/BY-Ferry or visit the North Carolina Department of Transportation: Ferry Division.

 Arriving from the South: Beaufort